mavenlink/brainstem/README.md

     GET /api/users?include=friends&sort_order=popularity&filter=confirmed:true

-For more detailed examples, see the documentation for methods on {ApiPresenter::Base}.
+For more detailed examples, see the documentation for methods on {Brainstem::Presenter}.

 ## Contributing